Support for generation 2 VMs on Azure

 You might see a warning for OS disks larger than 2 TiB.
 The warning doesn't apply to generation 2 VMs.
 However, OS disk sizes larger than 4 TiB are not supported.

 Yes.
 For more information, see Create a VM with accelerated networking.

 Do generation 2 VMs support Secure Boot or vTPM in Azure?
-Both generation 1 and generation 2 VMs in Azure do not support Secure Boot or vTPM.
+Both vTPM and Secure Boot are features of trusted launch for generation 2 VMs.
+For more information, see Trusted launch.

 Is VHDX supported on generation 2?

 No, generation 2 VMs support only VHD.

 Do generation 2 VMs support Azure Ultra Disk Storage?

 Can I migrate a VM from generation 1 to generation 2?

 No, you can't change the generation of a VM after you create it.
 If you need to switch between VM generations, create a new VM of a different generation.

 Why is my VM size not enabled in the size selector when I try to create a Gen2 VM?